telerik/ajax-docs/controls/grid/functionality/exporting/pdf.md

 A: Depending on your scenario, you can choose one or more suggestions from the following list:

-* switch the orientation to landscape
+- switch the orientation to landscape-

-* reduce the font size
+- reduce the font size-

-* use narrower fonts
+- use narrower fonts-

-* decrease the page margins
+- decrease the page margins-

-* increase the page size
+- increase the page size

 Q: I want to export multiple *RadGrids* / I want to export nested *RadGrids*